wetransform-os/docker-geoserver-appschema/README.md

 `GS_ADMIN_PASSWORD`
 `GS_MASTER_PASSWORD`

-These variables can be used to conveniently set administrator and master passwords to replace the default ones if you do not use a custom data directory but don't want to use the default passwords (e.g. in publicly accessible test environments).
+These variables can be used to conveniently set administrator and master passwords if you do not use a custom data directory but don't want to use the default passwords (e.g. in publicly accessible test environments).
 Passwords are expected to provided as

 * GeoServer digest encrypted password (`digest1:hashedPasswordAndSalt`) **recommended**
 * GeoServer plain text password (`plain:password`)